MicrosoftDocs/learn/learn-pr/azure/publish-express-node-app-service-vscode/includes/2-create-express-web-application-vs-code.md

 Suppose the launch date for your new video game is imminent and you still don't have the marketing website up and running.
 You want to know how your team of JavaScript developers can create that site as fast as possible.
 You've heard about Node.js and you want to find out if it will help you deliver a site quickly.

-Here, you'll learn about Node.js and Express.js and how to use them on development computers, servers, and the Azure App Service.
+Here, you'll learn about Node.js and Express.js and how to use them on development computers, servers, and Azure App Service.

 ## What is Node.js?